Shepherds Friendly Over 50s Life Insurance Review 2020

 About the premiums

 Cover starts from £10 per month.
-This is slightly higher than others begin, however at the top end of the premiums scale for Shepherds Friendly is £50 per month.
+This is slightly higher than others begin, however at the top end of the scale of the premium for Shepherds Friendly is £50 per month.
 This can be lower than the cost other insurers charge for similar plans.
 For those in poor health, the premiums can be higher than £50.

 Free Funeral Benefit Option (that you may want to leave alone)